-To support performance improvement, Complaint Handling Officers will again receive a briefing regarding the requirement to meet the 5-day response requirements for stage 1 complaints and 20-working day deadline when managing a Stage 2 complaint and to seek authorisation for any extensions to this requirement.
-Service managers will also be encouraged to undertake periodical reviews of policies and procedures to ensure they are up to date and reflective of current issues.
+To support performance improvement, Complaint Handling Officers will again receive a briefing regarding the requirement to meet the 20-working day deadline when managing a Stage 2 complaint and to seek authorisation for any extensions to this requirement.
+Service managers will also be encouraged to undertake period reviews of policies and procedures to ensure they are up to date and reflective of current issues.